roelfjan/object-fit-cover/README.md

 ## Usage

 ### 1. Include ObjectFitCover
-Preferably inline (0.5kb gzip) in the `head` section before the stylesheets.
+Preferably inline (1.17kb, 0.5kb gzipped) in the `head` section before the stylesheets.
 This to have the best render performance.
 [Copy the source from here]()

 ```html